DanielMcIntyre2022/danielmcintyre2022/README.md

 Web Developer
 -------------

-My name is Daniel McIntyre and I am Web Developer!
+My name is Daniel McIntyre and I am Full-Stack Web Developer!

 I have front-end skills in HTML, CSS, JavaScript, React and cloud-based database storage systems such as Firebase, in addition to knowledge of back-end server building with Node JS, Express and MongoDB.
 I build the responsive and accessible websites and applications of tomorrow.